pinglainstitute/review-fisheriespolicies/README.md

 ## Semantic search

-Plan is now to use MPNet with the WCPFC corpus or alternatively a RAG model.
+Plan is now to use MPNet with the WCPFC corpus or alternatively a RAG model, currently we have the RAG model, it needs improvement and to add reasoning.
+We may oersue semantic search later.

 MPNET paper here [MPNet: Masked and Permuted Pre-training for Language Understanding](https://arxiv.org/abs/2004.09297)